whaaaley/dustindowell.com/README.md

 This project is hosted here https://dustindowell.com/

 ## Todo
-- [ ] Store and retreive resume.json to/from session storage
+- [ ] Store and retrieve resume.json to/from session storage

 # Build and Develop